aws-samples/amazon-resilient-fix-engine-demo/README.md

 - (Optionally) [ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/get-set-up-for-amazon-ecr.html) (for hosting the container image)

 ## Installation
+- Visit the [AWS Regional Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) page to ensure all the required services listed in the Architecture section (particularly Managed Streaming for Apache Kafka) are available in your target region
 - If you'd like to create a new VPC and subnets for the FIX engine, download and run this CloudFormation template https://github.com/aws-samples/amazon-resilient-fix-engine-demo/blob/main/cloudformation/FIXEngineVPCApplication.yml
 - If you'd like to share an existing VPC and subnets, download and run this CloudFormation template https://github.com/aws-samples/amazon-resilient-fix-engine-demo/blob/main/cloudformation/FIXEngineApplication.yml
 - View the Primary and Failover ECS tasks' Log Groups in CloudFormation and see which one's been elected leader